 The difficult days in the early 1900s were a time in America’s history that forced everyone to get very creative with the resources at their disposal.
 There was no room for waste.
 Everything had to be used and reused to the highest degree.

 As a result of extreme conditions, people during the Great Depression found a new perspective on life.
 They focused on the essentials, got back to basics, and made the most out of what they had.
 They developed a frugal mindset as well as skillsets that were truly invaluable.

 Though most of us don’t live in extreme poverty conditions, we can nevertheless benefit from learning from that incredibly resilient generation.
-These frugal living tips from the Great Depression era emerged from financially difficult times and have stood the test of time.
-Applying them will help reduce your expenses and promote a healthy money mindset.
+These frugal living tips from the Great Depression-era emerged from financially difficult times and have stood the test of time.
+Applying them will help live below your means and promote a healthy money mindset.

 37 Brilliant Frugal Living Tips from the Great Depression

 1. Stop eating out.

 Eating in restaurants is usually far more expensive than eating at home or eating leftovers.
 Learning to cook is essential to frugal living.
 Unlike during the Great Depression, there is a wealth of budget recipes and eating on the cheap, including our list of 49+ dirt-cheap foods, at your fingertips thanks to the world wide web.

 2. Live within your means.

 It’s crucial to know how much you earn and spend on a weekly and monthly basis.
 Getting a handle on your expenses in comparison to your income is key.
 No matter if you make $20,000, $200,000, or even $2,000,000 a year, if you spend more than you make, you’ll continue being broke.

 Past generations valued taking care of the items they owned.
 Sewing is a simple yet powerful skill that helps extend the life of your clothes.
 Even just basic sewing skills such as stitching up a hole can help you get the most out of every garment you own.